Anku5hk/ML-Projects/my_resources_list.md

  ### Reading
   * [Eat TF 2.0 in 30 days](https://github.com/lyhue1991/eat_tensorflow2_in_30_days?s=03) builds a strong hands-on of syntax and general usage of Tensorflow.

-## Deep Learning Books
-1. [The Hundred-Page Machine Learning Book by Andriy Burkov](http://themlbook.com/) is easily the best go-to for beginners, it is free, short, yet comprehensive.
-Folks with experience can also benefit from this awesome book.
-Author is very generous to keep the book "READ FIRST, BUY LATER" kind and has new book [Machine Learning Engineering](http://www.mlebook.com/wiki/doku.php) which is simply the next best thing, it has simple language, tons of real-world ML examples which can take you far.
-2. [Dive into Deep Learning](https://d2l.ai/) is well thought and written overall.
-This book has a wide array of techniques starting from basic mathematics to GANs, providing code for almost everything(has pytorch and tensorflow 2 both).
-Contents are continually updated by the authors.
-Overall this book is a gold-mine for a ML-Engineer and is free.
-3. [Deep Learning With python(2nd Edition Upcoming)](https://www.manning.com/books/deep-learning-with-python-second-edition) by the creator of Keras covers building blocks of Deep Learning with easy language and code supplied throughtout is a very nice package overall.
-Also this is upcoming new edition, you can read for free on Manning.
-4. [Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow 2](https://www.amazon.in/Hands-Machine-Learning-Scikit-Learn-TensorFlow-dp-1492032646/dp/1492032646/ref=dp_ob_title_bk) by Aurelien Geron is an excellent primer, yet provides deeper understanding of concepts in General ML, Deep Learning techniques used around Computer Vision, NLP.
-It supplies sufficient code for using them with sklearn, Tensorflow.

 ## Deep Learning
 ### Courses
  * [FastAi: Deep Learning by Jeremy Howard](https://www.fast.ai/) certainly best place to kick-start deep learning journey.